 Why This Matters If You're Studying Cybersecurity

-Therefore, if you are preparing for a security cert, study this incident closely.
-In fact, it covers real-world concepts like supply chain risk, least privilege, credential management, and incident response.
-Indeed, these are no longer abstract exam topics.
+If you are preparing for a security cert, study this incident closely.
+It covers real-world concepts like supply chain risk, least privilege, credential management, and incident response.
+These are no longer abstract exam topics.
 Instead, they are headlines.

 Learn Real-World Cybersecurity Skills